purestorage/pso-csi/docs/csi-volume-import.md

 - Disaster recovery from backup volume
 - Containerize legacy application

-## Import Guidance
-The beauty of volume import feature is that there are no changes or additional annotations to persistent volume objects.
-Take the scenario of migrating volumes from one Kubernetes cluster to another cluster: users can export persistent volume objects (and persistent volume claim objects) from the old cluster and deploy to a new Kubernetes cluster, with no additional changes.

 #### **CAUTION:** important notes about reclaim policy
 >Both Delete and Retain reclaim policies are supported on imported volumes, where the reclaim policy is configured in persistent volume object.
 If users delete a persistent volume claim and the corresponding persistent volume has `Delete` as reclaim policy, both the persistent volume object and backend volume will be deleted automatically.
 >